Ainderby Steeple St Helen SE 334921

 Frame and Fittings

-The six bells are hung in a metal frame with modern fittings by Eayre and Smith.
+The six bells are hung in a low-side cast-iron frame with modern fittings by Eayre and Smith.
+The old bells retain their canons.
 The three original bells were rehung by Mallaby of Masham c1890 in a composite frame of oak beams with cast iron X shaped sides.

 Clock